 Sensory systems evolve, allowing organisms to detect the environmental cues necessary for their survival.
-Different species live in different habitats and eat different foods, and chemosensory receptors, such as taste receptors, pheromone receptors, and olfactory receptors, often vary in number or function across species.
+Different species live in different habitats and eat different foods, and chemosensory receptors (such as taste, pheromone, and olfactory receptors) often vary in number or function across species.
 This variation can reflect species-specific ecologies and is also shaped by different evolutionary histories.

 Taste perception is closely linked with many other aspects of organismal physiology.
 When diets change, what other systems are affected, and what changes first?
-Using ancestral sequence reconstruction and coevolution analyses we seek to understand the order of key changes that occur during sensory shifts.
-Correlations with data from the fossil record will allow us to begin to understand the ancestral environment and the conditions under which sensory systems evolved.
+We take an integrative, multi-disciplinary approach to understand the order of key changes shaping vertebrate sensory and digestion systems.